Kodava people: Language and literature

 The Kodava language, called Kodava takk, is an independent and has quite a few words from languages of neighboring states as well as from Kannada.
 Kodava takk similarity in accent and pronunciation with that of Beary bashe, a dialect spoken by Bearys of Coastal Karnataka.

 Kodava people are the native speakers of Kodava language are origins of district of Kodagu.
 As per 1991 census, the speakers of Kodava Takk make up to 0.25% of the total population of the Karnataka state.
 According to Karnataka Kodava Sahitya Academy, apart from Kodavas, 18 other ethnic groups speak Kodava Takk in and outside the district including Amma Kodavas, Kodava Heggade, Iri, Koyava, Banna, Madivala, Hajama, Kembatti, and Meda.

 First script for Kodava Thakk was found at Bhagamandala inscription dating back to 1370 AD.
 Later in the year 1887 Dr. Koravanda Appaiah invented a script for Kodava Thakk, Followed by Dr I.M.Muthanna in 1970, Kiran Subbaiah in 1980, Ponjanda Appaiah in 2003, Dr. Cox in 2005, Charles Henry in 2008.

-A meeting which was held on 21st February 2022 by Karnataka Kodava Sahitya Academy at Madikeri officially accepted Dr. IM Muthanna's script as the official script of Kodava Thakk.
+A meeting which was held on 21 February 2022 by Karnataka Kodava Sahitya Academy at Madikeri officially accepted Dr. IM Muthanna's script as the official script of Kodava Thakk.
 Thus, ending the debate for the need of a script for Kodava Thakk.
-Muthanna's script is widely used among masses in Kodagu.